akcone2003/chills_study/README.md

 ## Data Pipeline Web Application

-### Overview
+## Overview
 This project provides a streamlined solution for processing survey datasets using a data pipeline script (`pipeline.py`) integrated with a user-friendly GUI built using Streamlit (`app.py`).
 The application allows users to upload their CSV survey data, perform data quality assurance, preprocess the data, and download the processed results.
 It also includes a dedicated feature for handling survey-specific nuances like identifying and aggregating questionnaire scales and conducting sanity checks for certain response patterns.

-### Project Structure
+## Project Structure

-- **`pipeline.py`**: This is the core data pipeline script that handles data cleaning, outlier detection, QA reporting, and data preprocessing.
+- **`pipeline.py`**: Core data pipeline script that handles:
+  - Data cleaning, normalization, and preprocessing.
+  - Outlier detection and QA reporting.
+  - Scoring survey scales with customizable mappings.
+  - Data transformation using models (e.g., BERT-based embeddings for text analysis).

-- **`app.py`**: The Streamlit app script that provides an interactive GUI, allowing users to run the pipeline on their datasets, review text responses, flag problematic entries, and download the processed data.
+- **`app.py`**: Streamlit app that provides an interactive GUI, allowing users to:
+  - Upload datasets for analysis.
+  - Interact with preprocessing steps, including text responses review and scoring.
+  - Download processed data or reports.

+- **`scoring_functions.py`**: Contains class and functions for scoring specific survey scales.
+The main `ScaleScorer` class calculates scores based on user-defined mappings, enabling flexible scale aggregation.

+- **`helpers.py`**: Utility functions for data normalization and processing, such as:
+  - `normalize_column_name`: Standardizes column names across different datasets.
+  - `get_score_from_mapping`: Calculates scale scores based on mapping definitions provided by the user.

 ### Pipeline Design & Logic